 Skip to main content

-Welcome to Bob-a-loo!
+Welcome to Bob-a-loo

-The Bob-a-loo program is designed to work in harmony with any early education curriculum (birth to age eight).
-Every activity page is designed to promote movement while learning, using the universal appeal of animals.
-Research demonstrates that children often retain information better when they move.
+Bob-a-loo engages children with movement-based learning adventures and together, with our fabulous, feathered friend Alfie, we bring reading to life.
+Our research-based program is designed to work in harmony with any early education curriculum (birth to age eight).
+Every activity page is created to promote movement while learning, using the universal appeal of animals.

 We use animals to help demonstrate ideas